What is a credit card instalment plan?

 - 12 months with repayments of $250 per month

-In this case, all of the instalment options offer 0% interest on the debt as long as Teah meets the repayment terms.
-So after considering her budget, Teah decides to pay the debt off over 6 monthly instalments of $500.
+In this case, all of the instalment options offer 0% interest on the debt as long as we meet the repayment terms.
+So, if we knew we could afford to put $250 per month towards this trip, we would choose that option.

 What else do I need to know about credit cards with instalment plans?